-&lt;sup>82 IDC's Framework notes that investments within this activity will undergo climate change risk assessments, which include a vulnerability assessment and require IDC's clients to have an adaptation plan in place.
+20 IDC's Framework notes that investments within this activity will undergo climate change risk assessments, which include a vulnerability assessment and require IDC's clients to have an adaptation plan in place.

-(within the Agricultural Sector) for new cycles of production.

-Wildfire Mitigation includes:

-- Firebreaks and buffer zones: development of firebreaks, which are strategically cleared areas that slow or stop the spread of wildfires.
-Buffer zones around high-risk areas, such as agricultural lands or forests, critical in reducing fire damage. - Early detection and warning systems: investments in technology for early detection, such as satellite-based monitoring, sensors, and warning systems. - Firefighting infrastructure: Financing for firefighting equipment and infrastructure, such as water tanks, helicopters for aerial firefighting, and fire stations, will be provided. - Monitoring technologies including climate observation and information support system.

-Climate Change Adaptation

-Infrastructure and activities that address physical climate risk and increase the resilience of ecosystems and biodiversity protection (within the Agricultural Sector) for new cycles of production:

-- Conservation of critical habitats: preservation of biodiversity hotspots, such as wetlands, grasslands, and forested areas. - Sustainable land management practices: agricultural practices that promote biodiversity, such as crop rotation, agroforestry, and sustainable grazing.
+USE OF PROCEEDS (PRODUCTS/SERVICES) CONTRIBUTION OR OBSTRUCTION SUSTAINABLE DEVELOPMENT GOALS agricultural lands or forests, critical in reducing fire damage.
+Early detection and warning systems: investments in technology for early detection, such as satellite-based monitoring, sensors, and warning systems.
+Firefighting infrastructure: Financing for firefighting equipment and infrastructure, such as water tanks, helicopters for aerial firefighting, and fire stations, will be provided.
+Monitoring technologies including climate observation and information support system.
+Climate Change Adaptation Infrastructure and activities that address physical climate risk and increase the resilience of ecosystems and biodiversity protection (within the Agricultural Sector) for new cycles of production: Conservation of critical habitats: preservation of biodiversity hotspots, such as wetlands, grasslands, and forested areas.
+Sustainable land management practices: agricultural practices that promote biodiversity, such as crop rotation, agroforestry, and sustainable grazing.
+21 Contribution 13 CLIMATE 15 LIFE ON LAND Climate Change Adaptation Carbon financing Financing the scaling of the voluntary carbon credits market through projects that are otherwise eligible within this Contribution 13 CLIMATE ACTION

-Agricultural operations will be sustainability certified by Rainforest Alliance, Better Cotton Initiative, or USDA Organic
+21 Agricultural operations will be sustainability certified by Rainforest Alliance, Better Cotton Initiative, or USDA Organic